Payment facilitator vs aggregator: a short guide

 What is a payment facilitator?

-A payment facilitator (or payfac) is the owner of a master merchant identification number who registers merchants as sub-merchants and enables their payment acceptance.
-When you start accepting payments online, you need a merchant account from a payment facilitator with sufficient infrastructure and proper compliance to process payments.
+A payfac is the owner of a master merchant identification number that registers merchants as sub-merchants and enables their payment acceptance.
+When you start accepting payments online, you need a merchant account from a payment facilitator with sufficient infrastructure and proper compliance.

 In a nutshell, payfacs onboard merchants as sub-merchants under their master MID, thus helping them with payment processing.